QubesOS/qubes-core-admin-client/doc/manpages/qvm-features.rst

 Qubes agent version installed in the template/standalone.
 It contains just major.minor number (no patch number).
 Can be used to check if template was updated to the current qubes version after importing from older release.

+stubdom-qrexec
+^^^^^^^^^^^^^^

+Set this to value `1` to enable qrexec agent in the stubdomain.
+This feature can be set on a qube with virt_mode HVM, to support USB passthrough via stubdomain.
+It is ignored on non-HVM qubes.
+Useful for Windows qube for example.

+audio-model
+^^^^^^^^^^^

+Enable emulated audio for this qube.
+This feature can be set on a qube with virt_mode HVM to support audio passthrough (both input and output) via emulated device instead of audio agent installed in the qube itself.
+The value is audio model to be emulated, supported values are `ich6`, `sb16`, `ac97`, `es1370`.
+Recommended is `ich6`.
+This is useful to get audio in a Windows qube.

+uefi
+^^^^

+Boot the HVM qube via UEFI boot, instead of legacy one.
+Support for this boot mode is experimental and may not work in all the cases.
+It is ignored for non-HVM qubes.

 Authors
 -------